tigaue/uncanny-valley-in-clip/README.md

 torch.Size([1, 512])
 ```

-### Cosine similarity to words using normalized image features of our original image stimuli
+### Calculating cosine similarity between the CLIP embedding of a specified word and the normalized CLIP embedding of a specified image

 ```bash
 (clip) $ python calculate_cosine_similarity.py \